KillerRebooted/Bookmark/README.md

 ## Setup

-Go to Releases on the Righ-Hand-Side and Download the Latest Version of the `.rar` file.
+Go to Releases on the Righ-Hand-Side and Download the Latest Version of the `.zip` file.
 Extract the contents in a Folder and Run the Executable.
 Happy Reading!

 ## Usage/Examples